Never Clean These 14 Things With Windex

 “Monitors can be damaged by the chemicals in original Windex because they can warp plastics, including the tint on your flat panel screen,” says Greg Shepard, founder of Emily’s Maids in Dallas.
 Instead, use a damp cloth or Windex Electronic Wipes to wipe down the screen.
 If a more thorough cleaning is in order, isopropyl alcohol (commonly called isopropanol) works wonders, adds Candace Kantzler of Michigan’s Housekeeping Associates.
 But however you clean your screens, do so lightly.
 “Use a gentle touch so as not to cause damage to the screen by pushing too hard.,” Kantzler says.

 “There is nothing better than a squeegee and Dawn dish soap to clean windows,” says Shepard.
 He recommends adding a small squirt of Dawn into a water-filled bucket and a Scrubby Pad to remove dirt without residue.
-Use the squeegee for a squeaky clean finish by starting at the top and work your way down, using vertical or horizontal swoops.
+Use the squeegee for a squeaky clean finish.
+Start at the top and work your way down, using vertical or horizontal swoops.
 “For extra shine, make sure to clean the blade with a cloth after each swoop,” he says.
-These tips will clean your windows the quickest.

 This is a big NO. “Windex shouldn’t be used on granite or marble kitchen tops.
 Cleaners like Windex can etch or dull the surfaces of natural stone,” says Rick Glickman, president of Dream Kitchens, a design studio in Highland Park, Illinois.
-“Instead, use a neutral cleaner such as Trinova Daily Granite Cleaner, which is made specifically for stone, so it safely cleans, and has a sealer in the formula to help prevent staining.”
-We asked the pros for their best cleaning tips and you’ll be surprised at what they suggest.
+“Instead, use a neutral cleaner such as Trinova Daily Granite Cleaner which is made specifically for stone, so it safely cleans, and has a sealer in the formula to help prevent staining.”

 Laminate Countertop or Glass Top Stove

 Want the grout in your kitchen or bathroom to be white and bright?
 Don’t reach for Windex—it won’t lighten up the lining between your tiles.
-For an effective cleaning treatment, mix one part bleach to 10 parts water and let the solution sit for five minutes before scrubbing, rinsing, and wiping clean, Gregory suggests.
+For an effective cleaning treatment, mix one-part bleach to ten parts water and let the solution sit for five minutes before scrubbing, rinsing, and wiping clean, Gregory suggests.
 Tackle this deep cleaning task at least twice a year.
-Don’t miss our definitive guide on how often you should be cleaning everything in your house.

 Bathtubs, showers, and toilets are other areas you’ll want to scrub down and disinfect, so hands off the original Windex.
-“The best cleaning product for the bathroom are any products that are bleach or peroxide based, like Lysol with Bleach or Comet” says Monica Bowman of Two Maids & A Mop.
+“The best cleaning product for the bathroom are any products that are bleach or peroxide-based, like Lysol with Bleach or Comet,” says Monica Bowman of Two Maids & A Mop.
 “These products effectively remove all bacteria, mold/mildew, and soap scum without damaging the surface.”
-Find out the 10 times you should never use antibacterial wipes.